i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 - Add flexibility to leasesets via properties, like we have in routerinfos.
 - Put published timestamp and variable expiration in header, so it works even if contents are encrypted (don't derive timestamp from earliest lease)
+- All new types live in the same DHT space and same locations as existing leasesets, so that users may migrate from the old LS to LS2, or change among LS2, Meta, and Encrypted, without changing their Destination.

 Non-Goals / Out-of-scope
 ------------------------